zuozhenggh/learning-library/security-library/oig-upgrade/upgrade/upgrade.md

 	COLUMN UPGRADED FORMAT A8
 	SELECT MRC_NAME, COMP_ID, OWNER, VERSION, STATUS, UPGRADED FROM SCHEMA_VERSION_REGISTRY where OWNER like '%DEV11G%' ORDER BY MRC_NAME, COMP_ID;</copy>
     ```
-  We can verify that the upgrade was successful by checking that the schema version has been properly updated to 12c.
+  We can verify that the schema upgrade was successful by checking that the schema version has been properly updated to 12c.

     ![](images/8-sql.png)